-Shorts/Skirts/Pants/Tights/Leggings/Jeggings - All shorts, dresses, and skirts, including skirts with slits may NOT be any shorter than 51⁄2 inches from the BOTTOM of the knee (regardless of leggings, spandex, or tights).
+Shorts/Skirts/Pants/Tights/Leggings/Jeggings - All shorts, dresses, and skirts, including skirts with slits may NOT be any shorter than 51⁄4 inches from the BOTTOM of the knee.
 Jeggings with or without pockets are not appropriate for school.
 Tight fitting clothing should not be worn.
 Waistline of shorts/skirts/pants must be on or above the hips with no underwear showing.